IRS Form 8971 Instructions

 As a general rule, all estate executors who must file a federal estate tax return must also file Form 8971.
 This includes both IRS Form 706 for U.S. citizens and residents as well as IRS Form 706-NA for nonresident aliens.

-Those filing requirements depend largely on the basic exclusion amount for estate tax purposes.
-In 2023, the basic exclusion amount is $12,920,000 per person, or up to $25,840,000 per married couple.
+Those filing requirements depend largely on the basic exclusion amount for federal estate tax purposes.
+Below are the basic exclusion amounts by tax year.

 However, Form 8971 isn’t always required when filing an estate tax return.
 Here are the cases in which the executor of the estate does not have to file: